tags in alphabetical order

 Ordered by number of occurrences, that looks easy, but for me it´s to complicated.

 Searching through a tag-list, which is ordered alphabeticaly, is easily comprehensible.
 The way, I do this, always remains the same.
 If the tags appeare in order of their occurence, in many cases, I will have luck and find the right tag quickly.
 But there are many other cases, in which I want to append another tag, which is somewhere in the list.
 But where is it, this tag, and what was it´s exakt name?
 Was the tag name flower|garden|rose or was it garden|rose|flower?
 You see, what I mean?

 If I have one-hundred different tags, it is not so easy, to find the right one, when there is no alphabetical order.

-#4 Updated by Jack Tummers almost 3 years ago
+#4 Updated by Jack Tummers about 3 years ago

 I can understand the idea behind the current ordering, but it only works when having not so many tags.
 When after a while you have many tags, it is impossible to spot the one you need while scrolling through all the tags.
 It would be better then to have them ordered alphabetically, perhaps with a search option with autocomplete, so that when typing the first two letter 'co' would offer tags like cows, covers, controlpanel etc.